AdobeDocs/experience-manager-cloud-service.en/help/onboarding/getting-access-to-aem-in-cloud/creating-a-program.md

 >[!NOTE]
 >A demo program is analogous to a sandbox program in Cloud Manager UI.

-Follow the steps below describe how to create a Sandbox program:
+Follow the steps below to create a sandbox program:

 1. From the create program wizard, select **Set up a demo**.
 User submits program name before selecting **Create**.